 Here’s my breakdown:

 Concentration is the skill of choosing what to pay attention to, and then staying with it as long as we want.
-It’s our first freedom, one that protects us from too much self-involvement by giving us the option to attend to something else.
 With commitment, concentration leads to stability, calm and satisfying experiences of merging with the action.
 Examples of concentration are getting absorbed in playing a sport or an instrument, getting absorbed in the sensation of breathing, or maybe in the experience of making love.
 We tap into concentration anytime we deliberately choose to commit our attention in some way.
 It also allows us to focus on something besides our worries!

 Clarity is the skill of noticing what’s really there.
-It leads to sharper discernment and increased wisdom and it gets trained in many practices, from insight meditation to psychotherapy, from nature observation to journaling to conscious communication.
-Anything that teaches awareness of our “stuff” increases clarity, as does anything that teaches us to be curious about the patterns and the learning in the world around us.
+It leads to sharper discernment and increased wisdom.
+It gets trained in many practices, from insight meditation to psychotherapy, from nature observation to journaling to conscious communication.
+Any practice or activity that teaches self-awareness increases clarity.
+As does anything that teaches us to be curious about the patterns in the world around us.

 Care is the skill of saturating both our actions and our perceptions with love and respect.
 It leads to doing things well and to treating people well, including ourselves.
-We exercise this in so many activities!
-Anytime we craft something with love, anytime we notice the humanity of the people around us, anytime we write a letter of appreciation.
+We exercise this in so many activities: Anytime we craft something with love, anytime we notice the humanity of the people around us, anytime we write a letter of appreciation.
 The way we care for ourselves and each other may look different at different times, but it is part of a single dynamic process.

 Equanimity is the skill of non-interference, of allowing self and world to be exactly what they are in a given moment.
 It is the basis of honesty and openness and trust.
-When we’re vulnerable in a conversation, when we trust the creative work that’s coming through us, when we pause and exhale and are actually present for what’s going on, whether it’s pleasant or not … all of these train equanimity.
-Combined with clarity, it leads to more appropriate action.
+When we’re vulnerable in a conversation, when we trust the creative work that’s coming through us, when we pause and exhale and are actually present for what’s going on (pleasant or unpleasant) … all of these train equanimity.
+Equanimity is everything.

 The skill of “care” is my own addition.
-There are many ways to organize human experience.
+There are many many ways to organize human experience.
 What skills would you add?
-Send them in – let’s crowd-source this learning!